Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Of course he did.
 "Right.
 So, uh... let’s do this, then."

-Julian and the boys migrated to the big vanity, they hopped up onto the counter so they could reach him…
+Julian and the boys migrated to the big vanity, they hopped up onto the counter so they could reach him...

 And some witchcraft happened.